-Equation 9 suggests that the combined firm's productivity depends on the role of the two merging firms in the M&A and therefore our model also characterizes the endogenous decision of "who acquires whom" in equilibrium.
+Equation (9) suggests that the combined firm's productivity depends on the role of the two merging firms in the M&A and therefore our model also characterizes the endogenous decision of "who acquires whom" in equilibrium.

-3.3.2 Information Structure in M&A

-Information asymmetry is the key friction in our model, and it affects both merger terms (e.g., offer value, method of payment) and outcomes.
+2.3.2 Information structure in M&A. Information asymmetry is the key friction in our model, and it affects both merger terms (e.g., offer value, method of payment) and outcomes.
 We build this friction into our model by assuming asymmetric information on firm productivity z.
-Specifically, we assume that each firm i perfectly observes its own productivity at any point of time.
-Other firms, however, can only observe firm i's productivity with a one-period lag.
-This is because any firm's past profits are observable and Equation 6 suggests that productivity is linear in profits.
+Specifically, we assume that each firm i perfectly observes its own productivity at any point of time.3 Other firms, however, can only observe firm i's productivity with a one-period lag.
+This is because any firm's past profits are observable, and Equation (6) suggests that productivity is linear in profits.
 As a result, public information of lagged profits constitutes the first channel of information flow, through which corporate outsiders learn about firm private information.

 Mergers create the second channel of information flow in the model.
 As two firms meet and contemplate a potential merger, they spend more time learning about each other.
-The acquirer conducts due diligence before making an offer, and we assume that, with probability $1 - \omega \in (0, 1)$ , the target's contemporaneous productivity is fully revealed, and thus the acquirer's information set becomes the same as the target's; with the complementary probability $\omega$ , the target's contemporaneous productivity.
-A larger value of $\omega$ therefore is associated with more substantial information frictions faced by the acquirer.
+The acquirer conducts due diligence before making an offer, and we assume that, with probability $1-\omega\in(0,1)$, the target's contemporaneous productivity is fully revealed, and thus the acquirer's information set becomes the same as the target's; with the complementary probability ω , the target's contemporaneous productivity remains private, and in this case, the acquirer has to form a rational expectation based on the target's lagged productivity.
+A larger value of ω therefore is associated with more substantial information frictions faced by the acquirer.

 For the target firm, we assume that it always learns the acquirer's contemporaneous productivity through contact.
-Arguably, the main challenge of acquiring innovation results from the difficulty in evaluating target innovation, and thus the target-side, rather than the acquirer-side, private information plays the pivotal role in our model.
-We discuss this assumption in more detail in Section 3.5 and analyze the effect of the acquirer-side information asymmetry in Online Appendix B.1.
+Arguably, the main challenge of acquiring innovation results from the difficulty in evaluating target

-&lt;sup>3We relax this assumption in Section 7.2, where we consider the possibility of firms not knowing their own contemporaneous productivity either.
+3 We relax this assumption in Section 6.2, where we consider the possibility of firms not knowing their own contemporaneous productivity either.